joonhan/OSU-CS-Projects/cs372/ftProgram/README.txt

 3. Run ftclient.py in another window by typing:

-		"python ftclient.py flip 30030 30040"
+		"python ftclient.py flip1 30030 30040"

-	Or whichever port number is available.
+	Or whichever flip server the server is on and port number available.

 4. A prompt with ">" will appear in the window.